rrodrickk/rrodrickk/README.md

 ## Hi there 👋

-I'm Rodrigo, and I’m currently studying to **become a software enginnering**.
+I'm Rodrigo, and I’m currently studying to **become a software engineer**.

 - 🌱 I’m currently learning **C, Haskell, AI (LLM's)**;
 - 🤝 I’m looking to **collaborate on small projects** to gain experience;